victor-foster/antero/README.md

 # antero
-a micro javascript library for very simple web applications
+a small library for simple web applications

 ## history

-created as a way to standardize front-end development style for quick-to-stand up proof of concept web applications.
+created in order to enable quick prototyping of simple web applications

 ## philosophy